sony/nnabla/README.md

 Neural Network Libraries is provided under the [Apache License Version 2.0](LICENSE) license.

-It also depends on some open source softwares.
-For more information, see [LICENSES](third_party/LICENSES.md)
+It also depends on some open source software packages.
+For more information, see [LICENSES](third_party/LICENSES.md).